whitneyburton/portfolios/students/1606-back/susi-irwin/20160922-susi-irwin-m2.markdown

 From **Eric Wahlgren-Suro**: "The imposters lunches since week one have given me great comfort in knowing that I’m not alone in this death march to coding success.
 Before I had my final  assessment for this module, Susi reminded me of familiar techniques to stay calm during the assessment.
 Although I did not pass my assessment her reminding me to voice my anxiety to Beth made me feel less alone as I worked through the material."

-From **Dave Junta**: "
-Susi has been an amazing presence at Turing for a lot of people in Mod 1, especially in the Imposters group.
+From **Dave Junta**: "Susi has been an amazing presence at Turing for a lot of people in Mod 1, especially in the Imposters group.
 She brings a humility and warmth to a program that can feel, despite all the great people, quite brutal.
 Her sharing of her own experiences, both good and bad, has been a great source of support for fellow Imposters like myself.
 Lastly, I’m always amazed but not surprised how everyone, even those not in Imposters, seems to know and love her."

 ### Playing a Part